-Information for Indigenous Students
+Information for Aboriginal Students

 At UBC (Vancouver and Okanagan), we have regalia guidelines which say that all students must wear an academic gown and hood when crossing the stage at graduation.
 Any form of traditional attire may be worn underneath the gown.

-However, if an Indigenous student wants to wear their traditional regalia in place of the academic gown and hat, they are welcome to do so.
+However, if an Aboriginal student wants to wear their traditional regalia in place of the academic gown and hat, they are welcome to do so.
 They do not have to wear the gown but they must have the hood, the colour and style of which acknowledges the academic degree they have just earned.
 The hood can be worn either over their regalia or draped over their left arm.

 Undergraduates and Masters students are hooded in the robing room (where they line up to process) and wear their hood onto the stage.
 In the case of the PhD candidates, they should carry the hood over their arm and be prepared to be hooded on stage by the President.
 The hood is the recognition of the student’s achievement and success and the only time that they will ever acknowledge this particular achievement so it is an important part of the academic tradition.

 Individual hoods (without gowns) cannot currently be booked through the online booking system but hoods can be rented on the day in the Foyer of the Administration Building and can be paid for by cash, credit or debit.